Utah Admin. Code R315-261-4 - Exclusions

 are sent for disposal are not hazardous wastes from the point of generation

-(i) The solvent-contaminated
+(i) the solvent-contaminated wipes,

-closed containers that are labeled "Excluded Solvent-Contaminated Wipes."
+containers that are labeled "Excluded Solvent-Contaminated Wipes."
 The

 containers shall be able to contain free liquids, should free liquids occur.